unoplatform/uno/doc/articles/features/custom-fonts.md

 <Setter Property="FontFamily" Value="/Assets/Fonts/Roboto-Regular.ttf#Roboto" />
 ```
    or

 ```xml
 <Setter Property="FontFamily" Value="ms-appx:///Assets/Fonts/Roboto-Regular.ttf#Roboto" />
 ```

 ## Custom Fonts on iOS

-Fonts must be placed in the `Resources` folder of the head project, be marked as
+Fonts must be placed in the `Resources/Fonts` folder of the head project, be marked as
 `BundleResource` for the build type.

 Each custom font **must** then be specified in the `info.plist` file as follows: